incrediblecrab/apple-os-documentation/documentation/Vision.md

 ### Image locations and regions
 - **NormalizedPoint** - A point in a 2D coordinate system.
 - **NormalizedRect** - The location and dimensions of a rectangle.
-- **NormalizedRegion** - A polygon composed of normalized points.
-(Beta)
-- **NormalizedCircle** - The center point and radius of a 2D circle.
+- **NormalizedRegion** - A polygon composed of normalized points.- **NormalizedCircle** - The center point and radius of a 2D circle.
 - **BoundingBoxProviding** - A protocol for objects that have a bounding box.
-- **BoundingRegionProviding** - A protocol for objects that have a defined boundary in an image.
-(Beta)
-- **QuadrilateralProviding** - A protocol for objects that have a bounding quadrilateral.
+- **BoundingRegionProviding** - A protocol for objects that have a defined boundary in an image.- **QuadrilateralProviding** - A protocol for objects that have a bounding quadrilateral.
 - **CoordinateOrigin** - The origin of a coordinate system relative to an image.

 ### Request Handlers